QuinnFreedman/modular/modules/Drift/docs/assembly_instructions.md

 Lastly, put the Arduino back in its socket and put the knobs on the potentiometers.

+You might want to use a multimeter to check for short circuits between any of the power rails and ground.
+It's especially easy to make accidental solder bridges on the electrolytic capacitors since their legs are so narrowly spaced.

 ![](../../../docs/images/avrdudess_instructions.svg)

 The last step is to flash the firmware to the Arduino.
 I recommend using [Avrdudess](https://github.com/ZakKemble/AVRDUDESS).
 See more details in the [general assembly instructions](https://quinnfreedman.github.io/modular/docs/assembly).

+As soon as you flash the Arduino, the big front LED should come on and should start fluctuating.
+Turning the knobs should control the behavior of the LED.
+Once you plug the module into the case, you should see the same fluctuation in the output CV.